corda/corda/docs/source/cordapp-upgradeability.rst

 - CorDapp contract states issued with different constraint types will be consumable within the same transaction. eg. no longer need to consume hash, CZ whitelist and signature constraints in isolation.

-- CorDapp Contract states generated on ledger using hash constraints will be automatically migrated to signature constraints when building new transactions.
+- CorDapp Contract states generated on ledger using hash constraints will be automatically migrated to signature constraints when building new transactions where the latest installed contract Jar is signed as per :ref:`CorDapp Jar signing <cordapp_build_system_signing_cordapp_jar_ref>`.

-- CorDapp Contract states generated on ledger using CZ whitelisted constraints will be automatically migrated to signature constraints when building new transactions.
+- CorDapp Contract states generated on ledger using CZ whitelisted constraints will be automatically migrated to signature constraints when building new transactions where the latest installed contract Jar is signed as per :ref:`CorDapp Jar signing <cordapp_build_system_signing_cordapp_jar_ref>`.

 - Explicit Contract Upgrades will be supported for all constraint types: hash, CZ whitelisted and signature.
   In practice, it should only be necessary to upgrade from hash or CZ whitelisted to new signature constrained contract types.